NazgulT/spacex-launch-price/README.md

 library in python.​

 - Created a Folium map with the center at NASA Johnson Space center at Houston, Texas – marked by folium circle​
 - Marked each launch site with folium marker.
-Each site is in close proximity to the coast.
-One is in California, the other two are in Florida.​
+Each site is in cvery lose proximity to the coast.
+The VAFS launch site is in California, the other three are in Florida.​
 - Since the same launch site can have many missions both successful (green) and unsuccessful (red), we used folium MarkerCluster() to simplify a map.​
-- The launch sites seem to be located in close proximity to coastline and a certain distance away from cities and railways.​
+- The launch sites seem to be located in close proximity to coastline, roads and railways but  a certain distance away from cities.​ CCAFS is 23km away from Titusville, while VAFS is 14km away from the nearest city.
+- Note: the Folium map and Plotly dashboards distinguish between CCAFS LC-40 and CCAF SLC-40 sites.
+They are located next to each other but have two separate launching sites.

 <p align="center">
   <table>